lesleyfon/chatapp/how-tos/deploy-nodejs-on-render.md

   - org:read
   - project:read
   - project:releases
-  * I was bot able to add scopes to the new token.
+  *I was not able to add scopes to the new token.
 Most likely because I am using a free account.
 - Generate and copy the token. **The token cannot be viewed again later, so store it securely.**
 **2. Set the SENTRY_AUTH_TOKEN as an Environment Variable in Render.com:**
 - Go to your Render.com service.